🇬🇧 UK skilled worker visa

 - More than 3 years: £1,420 (outside the UK) / £1,636 (inside the UK)

-For jobs on the Immigration Salary List, fees are reduced:
+For jobs on the Immigration Salary List, the Skilled Worker Visa cost is lower:

 - Up to 3 years: £551